glua/gmod-menu-plugins/README.md

-gmod-menu-plugins
+# Menu Plugins
 =================

-This will readd menu plugins to the game
+## Installation
+Simply drag and drop the lua folder into your garrysmod/garrysmod directory.
+Accept to overwrite any files.
+(This is required for menu plugins to function)